LukeMathWalker/pavex/docs/guide/request_data/path/path_parameters.md

 [`Cow<'_, str>`][Cow] strikes a balance between performance and robustness: you don't have to worry about a runtime error if the route parameter is percent-encoded, but you tried to use `&str` as its field type.

-## `RawPathParams`

-[`PathParams<T>`][PathParams] is a high-level interface: it bundles together compile-time checks, extraction and parsing.
-If you want to opt out of all those utilities, reach for [`RawPathParams`][RawPathParams].
-It is a lower-level interface[^relationship]: it gives you access to the dynamic path segments as they appear right after extraction.
-It doesn't perform percent-decoding not deserialization.

-### Injection

-[`RawPathParams`][RawPathParams] is a [framework primitive](../../dependency_injection/core_concepts/framework_primitives.md),
-you don't have to register a constructor to inject it.

---8<-- "doc_examples/guide/request_data/route_params/project-raw_route_params.snap"

-### Allocations

-[`RawPathParams`][RawPathParams] tries to avoid heap memory allocations.
-Parameter names are borrowed from the server routing machinery.
-Parameter values are borrowed from the [raw path](index.md) of the incoming request.

-You might have to allocate when you decode [percent-encoded parameters](#percent-encoding).

 [^why-struct]: Pavex made a deliberate choice of _not_ supporting tuples or other sequence-like types for extracting path parameters.
 Check out [the API reference](../../../api_reference/pavex/request/path/struct.PathParams.html#unsupported-types) to learn more about the rationale behind this decision.